Sam Bell (politician)

 Samuel W. Bell (born July 7, 1989) is an American geologist and politician who serves in the Rhode Island State Senate representing the 5th district in Providence.
 A Democrat, he was first elected to the senate in the 2018 elections, and assumed office in 2019.
 Bell is a member of the Democratic Socialists of America.

 Background

-Bell attended Amherst College were he earned a Bachelor's degree in Astronomy and Geology.
-Bell also attended Brown University were he earned a Master's degree in Geosciences and a PhD in Earth, Environmental, and Planetary Science.
+Bell attended Amherst College where he earned a Bachelor's degree in Astronomy and Geology.
+Bell also attended Brown University where he earned a master's degree in Geosciences and a PhD in Earth, Environmental, and Planetary Science.
 When not in the senate, Bell works as a geologist.

 Political career

 Bell decided to become involved in politics as a result of the Sandy Hook Elementary School shooting in Newtown, Connecticut in 2012.
 Bell defeated incumbent senator Paul Jabour in the Democratic primary in September 2018, and ran unopposed in the general election.
 He assumed office on January 1, 2019.

 Bell ran for re-election in 2020, being challenged in the Democratic primary by majority leader of the Providence City Council Jo-Ann Ryan.
 Bell defeated Ryan by 50 percentage points, and ran unopposed in the general election.

 In 2022, Bell proposed legislation that "would impose fines and double the taxes of those who refuse COVID-19 vaccine".